VedantBandre/Traffic-Flow-Predictor-App/README.md

   4. The Average Speed of your commute

 The app was created with optimizing the travel routes of students, professors & staff members from Dadar & Wadala Railway Stations to Vidyalankar Institute of Technology, Wadala.

+The whole Traffic Flow Predictor Project, with the ML Model, API and Flask App is in the repo https://github.com/VedantBandre/Traffic-Flow-Predictor-Project.git.